ImScientist/probabilistic-forecasting-travel-time-lightgbm/README.md

   You can check if all components are running with: `kubectl -n dask get all`.
 Since the readiness and liveness probes are not implemented you might see that all deployments and services are ready even though they are not.
-For example, the extra python packages specified with `EXTRA_PIP_PACKAGES` might be still being installed in each pod.
+For example, the extra python packages specified with `EXTRA_PIP_PACKAGES` might be still being installed in each container.
 You can check the logs of each pod with `kubectl -n dask logs <pod name>`.

 - The Jupyter notebook server and Dask scheduler expose external services to which you can connect to manage